gobind452/OptimalBlackJack/README.md

 Rules - https://wizardofodds.com/games/blackjack/basics/ (Surrender not allowed in the code)

+Part of the course COL333 (Artificial Intelligence) at IIT Delhi

 ## Details
 + The only variable is the probability of a face card (Jack,Knight,Queen,10).
 This can be between 0 and 0.5.
 Higher probabilities will lead to diverging rewards, and the program wont converge.
 + Certain actions are not allowed (Surrender, Insurance)